-- 42U rack.
+- 42U D-rack.
 This is a custom rack used for both the compute and I/O rack in the SGI ICE X series.
 Up to two blade enclosure pairs can be installed in each rack.
-Note that multi-rack systems will often have a dedicated I/O rack holding GigE switches, RLCs, Admin servers and additional service nodes. - Blade enclosure pair.
-This sheetmetal enclosure contains the two enclosures holding up to 36 compute blades, up to four chassis manager boards, up to four InfiniBand fabric I/O blades and six front-access power supplies for the SGI ICE X series computers.
+Note that multi-rack systems will often have a dedicated I/O rack holding GigE switches, RLCs, Admin servers and additional service nodes.
+Water-cooled D-racks are optionally available. - 42U M-rack.
+These multi-cell (M-Cell) rack assemblies use a dedicated cooling rack for each two compute racks used.
+Water cooling of the individual nodes is accomplished by a separate dedicated cooling-distribution rack (CDU).
+See "SGI ICE X M-Cell Rack Assemblies" in Chapter 4 for additional information. - Blade enclosure pair.
+This sheetmetal enclosure contains the two enclosures holding up to 36 compute blades, up to four chassis manager boards, up to four InfiniBand fabric I/O blades and front-access power supplies for the SGI ICE X series computers.
 The enclosure pair is 21U high.
-Figure 3-9 on page 41 shows the SGI ICE X series blade enclosure pair system front components. - Fan (blower) enclosure.
-This sheetmetal enclosure is installed back-to-back with each blade enclosure pair.
+Figure 3-8 on page 42 shows the D-Rack version of the SGI ICE X series blade enclosure pair system front components.
+The blade enclosure pair used in M-Cell configurations employs side-mounted power supplies, see Figure 3-10 on page 44. - Fan (blower) enclosure (D-rack systems).
+This sheetmetal enclosure is installed back-to-back with each blade enclosure pair in a D-rack system.
 The fan enclosure consists of two 6-blower enclosures and two dedicated power supplies.
-Figure 7-3 on page 73 shows an example of the enclosure. - Single-wide compute blade.
-Holds two processor sockets and up to 16 memory DIMMs.
-See Figure 3-10 on page 42 for an example of blade number assignments. - 1U RLC (rack leader controller).
+Figure 7-3 on page 87 shows an example of the fan enclosure. - Single-wide compute blade.
+Holds one or two node boards and up to 16 memory DIMMs.
+See Figure 3-9 on page 43 for an example of blade number assignments. - 1U RLC (rack leader controller).
 One 1U rack leader server is required for each eight CMCs in a system.
-High-availability configurations using redundant RLCs are supported. - 1U Administrative server with PCIe expansion.
-This server node supports an optional console, administrative software and two PCIe option cards.
-The administrative server is generally installed in a dedicated I/O rack in any multi-rack ICE X system. - 1U Service node.
+High-availability configurations using redundant RLCs are supported. - 1U Administrative server.
+This server node supports an optional console and administrative software. - 1U Service node.
 Additional 1U server(s) can be added to a system rack and used specifically as an optional login, batch, MDS, OSS or other service node.
 Note that these service functions cannot be incorporated as part of the system RLC or administration server. - 2U Service node.
 An optional 2U service node may be used as a login, batch, MDS, OSS or fabric node.
-In smaller systems, multiple functions may be combined on one server. - 3U Service node.
-The optional 3U server node is offered with certain configurations needing higher performance I/O access for the SGI ICE X system.
-It offers multiple I/O options and graphics options not available with the 1U or 2U service nodes. - 4U Service node.
-The optional 4U server is offered as the highest overall performance service node available with the SGI ICE X system.
-It offers the highest processing power, best I/O performance and most flexible configuration options of the available service nodes.
+In smaller systems, multiple functions may be combined on one server.

-PCIe options may vary, check with your SGI sales or support representative.
+PCIe options available may vary, check with your SGI sales or support representative.

-Figure 3-9

-SGI ICE X Series Blade Enclosure Pair Components Example
+Figure 3-8 SGI ICE X Series D-Rack Blade Enclosure Pair Components Example